CalebQ42/darkstorm-server/internal/darkstorm_backend/README.md

 If returned status is 401, the errorCode will be one of the following:

-* usernameTaken
+* taken
-  * Username is already taken
+  * Username or email is already taken
 * usernameDisallowed
   * Username is not allowed (due to offensive words/phrases)
 * password
   * Password is to short or too long.
-* email
-  * Email is already linked to an account
-* disallowed
-  * Username contains words/phases that are not allowed

 #### Login